clementantonyk/Real-Time-Data-Processing-System-for-Weather-Monitoring-with-Rollups-and-Aggregates/README.md

     ```
 ## Usage

+- **After running docker-compose, you can use the following URLs:**

  1. Since the application hasn't run for the past 4 days, you can optionally add dummy data for that period using a POST request in Postman to visualize the data clearly.

     ```
     http://localhost:9090/add-summary
     ```
- 2. After running docker-compose, navigate to the dashboard using this URL
+ 2. To navigate to the dashboard

     ```
     http://localhost:9090/dashboard